 Fees: Firstly, there is no monthly pr minimum fee for checking or savings as well as no minimum deposit requirements and no overdraft transfer fees.

 Interest rate: Discover’s savings account pays a competitive rate.
 Its checking account doesn’t pay interest, but it does offer 1% cash back on up to $3,000 in debit spending each month.

 Physical presence: Accessibility is convenient with more than 60,000 fee-free ATMs nationwide, and no charges incurable for out of network ATM use.

 Virtual Presence: Although it is an online bank, its customer service agents are available by phone round the clock.

 If you’re looking out for high yield savings mostly by means of growing out of your own money, this is one of the best options to consider.

 1) Checking account: The Discover Bank checking option is just as attractive with the opportunity to earn 1% cash back on the first $3,000 in purchases made each month with the Cashback debit account.

 2) Savings account: Discover Bank is another smart option for students looking to earn interest on college savings owing to the 1.80% APY (as of Sept.
 14, 2018) on its Online savings account.

-Rounding out this online bank’s offerings are two Discover student credit cards that can help you build credit and practice sound borrowing habits while you’re still in college:
+Rounding out this online bank’s offerings are two Discover student credit cards that can help you build credit while you’re still in college: